c1270/models/official/legacy/README.md

-Models in this `legacy` directory are mainly are used for benchmarking the models.
+pre-trained_Models in this `legacy` directory are mainly are used for benchmarking the models.

 Please note that the models in this `legacy` directory are not supported like